lmath56/S3P/local/1_first_attempt/readme.md

 To run: docker run -p 11434:11434 --gpus all ollama-gpu serve

+## Progression

-This did not get completed as I had decided to try Huggingface instead of Ollama, see 2_second_attempt
+This did not get completed as I had decided to try Huggingface instead of Ollama, see 2_second_attempt.
+This was due to there being more documentation on Huggingface available.